richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

 ## Running custom MicroPython applications on ESP32

-Below are demo applications I have created to experiment and learn with MicroPython on ESP32.
+Below are demo applications I have created to experiment and learn MicroPython on ESP32.

 ### ESP32 IoT demo